-- Hywel Dda have established a robust Goverance and Delivery mechanmism to deliver ambitions in Decarbonisation and this is led by a Decarbonisation Task Force, driven by the Executive Leadership and progress is scrutinised by the Sustainable Resources Committee - A Development and Implementation Group alongside a Monitoring and Reporting group are led by Executive Directors and each focus upon achieving our ambitions.

-- As the scale of the ambition is vast and differing services have differing lenses through which to tackle our Decarboniation agenda Hywel Dda have structured the Development and Implementation Group by functions to enable focus to tackle Decarbonisation. - Each function Leadership develops its own specific plans to tackle the challenges of Decarbonisation they face and the separate functional plans combine to make Hywel Dda Unviersity Heralth Boards overall plan and delivery. - The Health Board have developed a suite of communications to drive Decarbonisation and Sustainability: - a.
+- Hywel Dda have established a robust Governance and Delivery mechanism to deliver ambitions in Decarbonisation and this is led by a Decarbonisation Task Force, driven by the Executive Leadership and progress is scrutinised by the Sustainable Resources Committee. - A Development and Implementation Group alongside a Monitoring and Reporting group are led by Executive Directors and each focus on achieving our ambitions. - As the scale of the ambition is vast and differing services have different lenses through which to tackle our Decarbonisation agenda Hywel Dda have structured the Development and Implementation Group by functions to enable the focus to tackle Decarbonisation. - Each function Leadership develops its specific plans to tackle the challenges of Decarbonisation they face and the separate functional plans combine to make Hywel Dda University Health Board's overall plan and delivery. - The Health Board have developed a suite of communications to drive Decarbonisation and Sustainability: - a.
 A Strategy - b.
 A Statement of Intent - c.
 A Delivery Plan - d.
 A Route Map and - e.
-An Action Plan - The Health Board are working with Welsh Government on a robust methodology to benchmark, monitor, measure and report on Decarbonisation on a pan Wales basis.
-This is an important facet and will require an uneqivocol evidence based methodology that takes into account inevitable changes to HDUHB such as estates and services so comparisons are equitable and resilient - The Health Board have developed plans on Carbon Awareness and these are being taken forward by NHS Wales and this will have a positive impact on behaviour change - The Health Board have set one if its strategic planning objectives to focus on Decarbonisation
+An Action Plan - The Health Board are working with Welsh Government on a robust methodology to benchmark, monitor, measure and report on Decarbonisation on a pan-Wales basis.
+This is an important facet and will require an unequivocal evidence-based methodology that takes into account inevitable changes to HDUHB such as estates and services so comparisons are equitable and resilient - The Health Board have developed plans on Carbon Awareness and these are being taken forward by NHS Wales and this will have a positive impact on behaviour change - The Health Board has set one of its strategic planning objectives to focus on Decarbonisation